pjferg/R_perf_mgmt/Preparation/Preparation.md

 file we will be working with on the desktop.

-First, you need to download the AFL data set from the course website on Canvas.
+First, you need to download the AFL data set from the course website on the LMS.
 The data set can also be accessed from the `Preparation` folder on the Github page for this module (click on `AFL_data_set.csv` then click `Raw`; copy and paste the contents to a plain text file and save as `AFL_data_set.csv` on your desktop).